JPSC-PDRC-KEIO/jpscdocs_en/married/about_your_life.rst

 4. Never

-Are you satisfied with the current income of your family?
+Are you satisfied with your family’s current income?
 ===============================================================

 1. Very satisfied